lasseufpa/Raymobtime/README.md

 # Raymobtime
-Scripts for reading Raymobtime dataset
+Scripts for reading Raymobtime dataset.

 For reading HDF5 at MATLAB, start by InterpretRaymotimeHDF5.m